 Tracey Guest from law firm Slater Heelis advises on what employees’ options are if they are worried about the impact of the employment tribunal backlog on their case.

-Tracey Guest from law firm Slater Heelis outlines the impact of Covid-19 on the employment tribunal system and ways around the large backlog that has worsened as a result.
+Tracey Guest from law firm Slater Heelis outlines the impact of Covid-19 on the employment tribunal backlog and ways around it.

 This has been a challenging year for the employment tribunal system.
 HM Courts and Tribunals Service report that, since mid-June 2020, claims received have been above pre-Covid levels in both the employment tribunal and employment appeal tribunal.
 However, disposal of cases across the tribunal system has only been 75% of pre-Covid levels between March 2020 and February 2021 due to the increased number of claims as well as tribunals operating on significantly limited capacity during the first lockdown.

 Whilst the tribunals are slowly returning to full capacity and their disposal rates are increasing, there remains a significant gap between receipts and disposals and the backlog has grown by 45% since the end of February 2020.
 The majority of these disposals have been conducted via Cloud Video Platform [CVP] as remote hearings.
 Whilst some cases are being listed over a year in advance, other areas of the country are listing multi-day cases such as discrimination or complex unfair dismissal claims between 12 and 18 months after the date the claim was submitted.

 From 1st December 2020, the extension of the ACAS early conciliation period to six weeks has been welcomed in lieu of the previous standard month with an option to extend for a further two weeks.